 1.9.
-Have external development partners aligned and harmonized their HIV-related programmes to the national multisectoral strategy?:

-Yes, all partners
+Have external development partners aligned and harmonized their HIV-related programmes to the national multisectoral strategy?: Yes, all partners

-2. Has the country integrated HIV into its general development plans such as in: (a) National Development Plan;

-(b) Common Country Assessment / UN Development Assistance Framework; (c) Poverty Reduction Strategy; and (d) sector-wide approach?:
+2. Has the country integrated HIV into its general development plans such as in: (a) National Development Plan; (b) Common Country Assessment / UN Development Assistance Framework; (c) Poverty Reduction Strategy; and (d) sector-wide approach?:

--2.1.
-IF YES, is support for HIV integrated in the following specifc development plans?-
+2.1.
+IF YES, is support for HIV integrated in the following specifc development plans?

-Common Country Assessment/UN Development Assistance Framework:

-National Development Plan:

-Poverty Reduction Strategy:
+Common Country Assessment/UN Development Assistance Framework: Yes National Development Plan: Yes Poverty Reduction Strategy: Yes Sector-wide approach: Yes Other [write in]:

-Sector-wide approach:

 2.2.
-IF YES, are the following specifc HIV-related areas included in one or more of the development plans?
+IF YES, are the following specific HIV-related areas included in one or more of the development plans?